Blaizzy/mlx-embeddings/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Have you written new tests for your changes?
 [Here's an example](https://github.com/Homebrew/brew/blob/HEAD/Library/Homebrew/test/PATH_spec.rb).
 - [ ] Have you successfully run `brew style` with your changes locally?
 - [ ] Have you successfully run `brew tests` with your changes locally?
+- [ ] Have you successfully run `brew man` locally and committed any changes?

 -----